1 Part Course |

 The VAT Exemption for Financial Services

-This section will cover the main business sectors where the VAT exemption applies and identify problem areas where the VAT position may not be clear or is often misunderstood.
+This section covers the main business sectors where the financial services VAT exemption applies.
+We identify problem areas where the VAT position may not be clear or is often misunderstood.

 • The origin and scope of the exemption, legislation and affected industry sectors